-The node that receives the massage from the provious computer will retransmit The node that receives the message from the previous computer will retransmit to the next node.
+- Ring topology is like a bas topology, but with connected ends.
+The node that receives the message from the previous computer will retransmit to the next node.
 The data flows in one direction, i.e., it is unidirectional.
 The data flows in a single loop continuously known as an endless loop.
-It has no terminated ends, i.e., each node is connected to other node and having П no termination point.
-The most common access method of the ring topology is token passing . o Token passing : It is a network access method in which token is passed from one node to another node. o Token: It is a frame that circulates around the network. o loken: It is a frame that circulates around the network.
-Working of Token passing VVOIR ting of Token passing A token moves around the network, and it is passed from computer to computer until it reaches the destination.
-The sender modifies the token by putting the address along with the data.
-The data is passed from one device to another device until the destination address matches.
-Once the token received by the destination device, then it sends the acknowledgment to the sender.
-In a ring topology, a token is used as a carrier.
-Adva intages of Ring topology: It performs better than star topology under heavy work load For managing the connection between the computers, there is no need for the network server Cost: Twisted pair cabling is inexpensive and easily available.
-Therefore, the installation cost is very low. Ш Reliable: It is a more reliable network because the communication system is not dependent on the single host computer.
-Diag duranta da a af Ding tamala du Disa dvantages of Ring topology: Difficult troubleshooting: It requires specialized test equipment to determine Difficult troubleshooting: It requires specialized test equipment to determine the cable faults.
-If any fault occurs in the cable, then it would disrupt the the cable faults.
-If any fault occurs in the cable, then it would disrupt the the cable faults.
-If any fault occurs in the cable, then it would disrupt the communication for all the nodes.
-Failure: The breakdown in one station leads to the failure of the overall network. the cable faults.
-If any fault occurs in the cable, then it would disrupt the communication for all the nodes. the cable faults.
-If any fault occurs in the cable, then it would disrupt the communication for all the nodes.
-Failure: The breakdown in one station leads to the failure of the overall network.
-Reconfiguration difficult: Adding new devices to the network would slow down the cable faults.
-If any fault occurs in the cable, then it would disrupt the communication for all the nodes.
-Failure: The breakdown in one station leads to the failure of the overall network.
-Reconfiguration difficult: Adding new devices to the network would slow down the network.
+It has no terminated ends, i.e., each node is connected to other node and having no termination point.
+The most common access method of the ring topology is token passing. o Token passing: It is a network access method in which token is passed from one node to another node. o Token: It is a frame that circulates around the network.

+Working of Token passing - □ A token moves around the network, and it is passed from computer to computer until it reaches the destination. - □ The sender modifies the token by putting the address along with the data. - The data is passed from one device to another device until the destination address matches.
+Once the token received by the destination device, then it sends the acknowledgment to the sender. - □ In a ring topology, a token is used as a carrier.

+Advantages of Ring topology:

+- □ It performs better than star topology under heavy work load - □ For managing the connection between the computers, there is no need for the network server

+Cost: Twisted pair cabling is inexpensive and easily available.
+Therefore, the installation cost is very low.

+Reliable: It is a more reliable network because the communication system is not dependent on the single host computer.

+Disadvantages of Ring topology:

+- Difficult troubleshooting: It requires specialized test equipment to determine the cable faults.
+If any fault occurs in the cable, then it would disrupt the communication for all the nodes. - □ Failure: The breakdown in one station leads to the failure of the overall network. - Reconfiguration difficult: Adding new devices to the network would slow down the network. - Delay: Communication delay is directly proportional to the number of nodes.
+Adding new devices increases the communication delay.